cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 I also come away with further reassurance on the important role risk management plays in helping ensure a business achieves its goals and objectives.

-## Module 3: Meeting Notes

-*Notes from various meetings, as well as feedback from team members and tutors.*

-#### Professional Skills Matrix and Action Plan

-*What skills have I gained or enhanced as a result of this module and how can I use it?
-What else do I need to learn?*

 ## Module 3: Citations

 *Information about what I learnt during this module and how*